andrea-sdl/work-hats-book/01-contents/24-fixing-your-bike.md

 * Can I remove the code that removes the bug?

 Even if I don't have the skills, I can isolate the bug, find the cause and then think about how to fix it.
-It might seem like an impossible task but I can guarantee this by experience: I once fixed a bug in a software I didn't develop, that I didn't ever see nor used, developed by people that I didn't know and the only difference between me and them is that I isolated the problem by remove code (in a logaritmic way, but still code removal is).
+It might seem like an impossible task but I can guarantee this by experience: I once fixed a bug in a software I didn't develop, that I didn't ever see nor used, developed by people that I didn't know and the only difference between me and them is that I isolated the problem by remove code (in a logarithmic way, but still code removal is).

-We seek help too fast for problems that are too littles.
+We seek help too fast for problems that are too little.
 It should always sound alarming when you reach out to someone, he/her doesn't reply you and in the minutes you wait for their answers you fix the problem.
 It means you asked for help too fast.
 You were lazy maybe, maybe you didn't were confident enough.